The Sword That Won't Go Back — Modern Paraphrase | nocap.bible

 "Return the sword to its sheath.
 In the place where you were created, in the land of your origin, I will judge you.
 I will pour out my wrath upon you.
 I will blow on you with the fire of my fury and hand you over to brutal men, skilled in destruction.
 You will be fuel for the fire.
 Your blood will soak the land.
 You will be remembered no more.
 I the Lord have spoken."

 The Ammonites had mocked Jerusalem's downfall — celebrating when God's people were destroyed.
 But gloating over someone else's judgment doesn't exempt you from your own.
-God's justice isn't selective.
-The same sword that fell on Jerusalem was coming for them — and their false prophets couldn't save them.
+God's isn't selective.
+The same sword that fell on Jerusalem was coming for them — and their false couldn't save them.

 That final line is chilling: "You shall be remembered no more."
 Not just destruction, but erasure.
 For the Ammonites as a nation, that prophecy was fulfilled — they eventually disappeared from history entirely.
 When God says "I have spoken," it is already done. 💀